sunderedsystems/sunderedcore/docs/items-and-types.md

 - Items are activated using your choice of either Wisdom, Knowledge, or Influence.

-- If attuned to an item, checks made with the item use your modifier + proficiency.

 > Note: Common items do **not** require attunement.

 ---